BuddyForms/BuddyForms-Ultimate-Member/readme.txt

 1. **Create and Edit Posts from the Ultimate Member Profile**

 == Changelog ==

+= 1.0.3 =
+Add dependencies management with tgm

 = 1.0.2 =
 fixed an issue with the user url structure rewrite.
 It only worked if the Profile Permalink Base was set to user.
 Should work now with all settings